Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 (8-Adult) Join a park naturalist as they take you on a tour of constellations, comets and other current events happening in the skies above.
 Children must be accompanied by adult also registered in the program.

-Codebreakers-Spy Games (6-12 yrs.)
+Codebreakers-Spy Games (6-12 yrs.) by Vendor

 (6-12 yrs.)
 Enter the world of espionage where students become code-breaking detectives, using critical thinking, pattern recognition and basic programming to crack secret messages.
 Through hands-on exploration of classic ciphers like substitution and transposition, they'll learn encryption and decryption, uncover spy secrets, and even create their own codes.
 This engaging, spy-themed program offered by Athena Coding builds analytical skills, curiosity, and teamwork through a thrilling journey into the science of secrecy.

-Electronics w/Minecraft Redstone (6-12)
+Electronics w/Minecraft Redstone (6-12) by Vendor

 (6-12 yrs) In this class offered by STEM exCEL, students explore electronics in a virtual world with essentially infinite resources.
 Using Minecraft's wire system called Redstone, students can build constructs representing real-world electrical circuits and simple computer projects.
 Students gain an initial understanding of circuitry, electronics and electrical theory to understand virtually how real circuits, switches, bread boards, etc. are used.
 Any supply fee payable to instructor at first class.

-Future Scientists (5-8 yrs.)
+Future Scientists (5-8 yrs.) by Vendor

 (5-8 yrs.)
 In this class offered by Athletes Global, students will explore chemistry, astronomy, earth science and health through fun, interactive hands-on science experiments while improving their critical, creative thinking and problem-solving skills.

-Game Development & Python (9-12 yrs.)
+Game Development & Python (9-12 yrs.) by Vendor

 (9-12 yrs.)
 In this iCode program students learn foundational concepts in computer skills, programming, game development and robotics with extra exposure to patterns, sequencing and logical thinking that results in an improved ability to solve problems.
 Students work through coding basics, basic digital design using Roblox Studio, program design, game theory and design, electronics programming and drone operations and handling.